Child Abuse Statistics

-In 2018, state authorities reported 546,365 perpetrators of child maltreatment.4 This is more than protecting children from strangers in an alleyway.
-90% of child sexual abuse perpetrators are relatives.5
+This is more than protecting children from strangers in an alleyway.
+According to the Rape, Abuse & Incest National Network (RAINN), 93% of child sexual abuse perpetrators are family or acquaintances.

 We aren’t just protecting children from adults in our organizations.
 What about teenage volunteers?
-Nearly a quarter of child abusers are under the age of 18.6
+Adolescents can be perpetrators themselves.

 Children are victims of human trafficking.

 Of the more than 26,500 endangered runaways reported to the National Center for Missing and Exploited Children (NCMEC) in 2020, one in six were likely victims of child sex trafficking.
-The average age of child sex trafficking victims reported missing to NCMEC is only 15 years old.10
+The average age of child sex trafficking victims reported missing to NCMEC is 15 years old.

-In 2018, over half (51.6%) of the criminal human trafficking cases active in the US were sex trafficking cases involving only children.11
+In 2020, over half (53%) of the criminal human trafficking cases active in the U.S. involved children.

-Traffickers use social media to recruit and advertise human trafficking.12
+Traffickers use social media to build relationships and recruit victims.

 The average age a teen enters the sex trade in the US is 12 to 14 years old.
-Many victims are runaway girls who were sexually abused as children.13
+Many victims are runaway girls who were sexually abused as children (ASPE).

 Child abuse affects behavioral health and crime.

-14% of all men in prison and 36% of women in prison in the USA were abused as children, which is about twice the frequency seen in the general population.18
+14% of all men in prison and 36% of women in prison in the USA were abused as children, which is about twice the frequency seen in the general population (Bureau of Justice Statistics).